lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go wrong: malicious packages
+# what can go wrong: malicious packages

 ![a malicious preinstall](img/maliciouscode.png)